benva/photography/README.md

 # [Photography Portfolio](https://benva.github.io/)

 To do
-- make video for header (bokeh)
+- make video for header
 - make modal fit screen at all times (vh and vw)
 - cross-browser support
-- mobile contact button
+- scroll reveal desktop only